kiboschool/wdf-cs-professor-page/README.md

 * A fake bio or background
 * Links to other pages

-**Working together**

-If you're working in a team, work together to come up with the facts and info.
-Decide which of your names you'll use (or make up a persona with a fake name to use instead).

-Working in a team, it's even more important to write down your notes as you come up with ideas and work on the site.
-Use `site-plan.md` or message each other in chat to stay on the same page.

 **Building the site**

 Once you have all the materials, you should start building the site in HTML.
 Decide on the appropriate HTML elements for each of the pieces of information you're adding to the site.
 Lists should use list elements, emphasized text should use emphasis elements, and paragraphs should use paragraph elements!

 After you've added all the Elements to your site, check that the style is similar to the CS Professor sites linked.
-If you want, you can add some additional styles to `styles.css`, but it's okay if you don't style the page any further.

 Check your work against the rubric below, and then click Submit!